HuemulSolutions/enola/docs/building_chatbot_ollama.md

 - Sending API Information
 - Sending Cost Information

+You will also be able to call the primary fuction of this chatbot from an external script, sending a Question and receiving a Response from the chatbot.

-The chatbot plays the role of an Agent, receiving an Input from the User and returning an Output to the User.
+To contextualize, the chatbot plays the role of an Agent, receiving an Input from the User and returning an Output to the User.

 Basic architecture with AI solution:

 ![Basic Architecture](images/basic_architecture.jpg)

 Basic architecture with Enola-AI and Tracking feature:

 ![Track Activity](images/track_activity.jpg)

 By the end of this guide, you'll have a fully functional chatbot that tracks and logs data to the Enola-AI platform.